Ultimate Guide to Chipped and Cracked Teeth

 - Stay away from eating hard foods and avoid biting nearby the damaged tooth area

-- Apply an ice pack in order to reduce pain and swelling, but not directly atop the broken tooth or any exposed nerve endings
+- Apply an ice pack to reduce pain and swelling, but not directly atop the broken tooth or any exposed nerve endings

 Dental Bonding Dental bonding involves fixing damaged teeth with a plastic resin material that is digitally altered to match the color of the original tooth being repaired.
-Bonding is not only used to repair chipped teeth, but can also be utilized to transform shorter teeth into longer ones, or to fill cavities in a less noticeable manner than using metal fillings.
+Bonding is not only used to repair chipped teeth but can also be utilized to transform shorter teeth into longer ones or to fill cavities less noticeably than using metal fillings.

 Dental Crowns Dental crowns and dental implants are used to strengthen broken teeth or replace lost teeth.
-While dental crowns fit atop small or split teeth like a little hat, dental implants are adhered to crowns that fill empty spaces caused by missing teeth, and attach directly to the jaw bone.
+While dental crowns fit atop small or split teeth like a little hat, dental implants adhere to crowns that fill empty spaces caused by missing teeth and attach directly to the jaw bone.
 Both options can help damaged teeth appear more aesthetically pleasing by hiding discolored or cracked teeth.

-Veneers Dental veneers are comprised of thin composite resin and tooth-colored materials such as porcelain veneers, which cover chipped or stained teeth in a natural manner.
+Veneers Dental veneers are comprised of thin composite resin and tooth-colored materials such as porcelain veneers, which easily cover chipped or stained teeth.